ppalucki/owca/docs/extending.rst

 Introduction
 ------------

-WCA project contains simple builtin dependency injection framework, so it is easy to extend add new functionality.
+WCA project contains simple built-in dependency injection framework.
+It allows to extend existing or add new functionality.
 To provide new functionality, operator of WCA, has to provide new component defined as python class.
-This class has to be registered at start time from command line and then configured using the configuration file.
+This class has to be registered during itart time from command line and then configured using the configuration file.

 Actually all provided features are based on internal components and use the same mechanism for